 ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of Ewing sarcoma.
 Use the menu to see other pages.

 Children and young adults with Ewing sarcoma may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with Ewing sarcoma do not have any of these changes.
 Or, the cause of a symptom may be a different medical condition that is not cancer.

 Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
-About 85% of children and young adults with Ewing sarcoma have pain that can come and go and be less severe at night.
+About 85% of children and young adults with Ewing sarcoma have pain.
+Pain can come and go and be less severe at night.

 A lump near the surface of the skin that may feel warm and soft to the touch.